RobertPecz/CypressPetProject/readme.md

 Second, gaining expertise in these technologies provides a strong advantage in job interviews, allowing me to effectively demonstrate my relevant, up-to-date knowledge.

 ## Can I contribute?
-No, if it's not a must, I like to repository to keep myself.
+No, if it's not a must, I like to keep this repository to myself.
 If you like to help me, please raise a ticket on the issues tab.